 3. Negeri Sembilan

-4. Selangor and the Federal Territories of Kuala Lumpur and Putra Jaya
+4. Selangor, Federal Territory of Kuala Lumpur and Federal Territory of Putrajaya

 13. Sabah and the Federal Territory of Labuan